 Keep everyone on your UK payroll: this can work for independent contractors, but it’s not advisable for employees.
 Non-UK citizens on your payroll won’t have a National Insurance Number; this is bound to raise some flags.
-Many countries don’t allow this anyway and require all foreign companies to establish legal entities in order to hire.
+Many countries don’t allow this anyway and require all foreign companies to establish legal entities in order to hire remotely.

 Set up a local entity: if you plan to go all in on one specific country, then putting down roots makes sense.
 Registering your own legal entity in that country enables you to hire as many people as you need.
 It also gives you complete control over your HR processes.